turtlecoin/turtlecoin/README.md

 You will need the following packages: boost, cmake (3.8 or higher), make, and git.

+On ubuntu: sudo apt-get install -y build-essential python-dev gcc g++ git cmake libboost-all-dev

 You will also need either GCC/G++, or Clang.

-If you are using GCC, you will need GCC-6.0 or higher.
+If you are using GCC, you will need GCC-7.0 or higher.

-If you are using Clang, you will need Clang 5.0 or higher.
+If you are using Clang, you will need Clang 6.0 or higher.
 You will also need libstdc++\-6.0 or higher.

-##### GCC setup, on Ubuntu
+##### Ubuntu, using GCC

 - `sudo add-apt-repository ppa:ubuntu-toolchain-r/test -y`
 - `sudo apt-get update`